-January 4, 2010 – The Center and Turtle Island Restoration Network filed a notice of intent to sue Interior for illegally delaying protection of seven penguin species under the Endangered Species Act.
+January 4, 2010 – The Center and Turtle Island Restoration Network filed a notice of intent to sue the Obama administrationfor failing to meet the December 19, 2009, legal deadline to finalize the listings of seven penguin species that are threatened by climate change and industrial fisheries.

-July 30, 2010 – The Interior Department announced it would list as threatened the Humboldt penguin of Chile and Peru, as well as four New Zealand birds: the yellow-eyed, white-flippered, Fiordland crested and erect-crested penguins.
+August 2, 2010 – In response to our 2006 petition, the Interior Department announced the listing of five penguins as threatened under the Endangered Species Act: the Humboldt penguin of Chile and Peru, as well as four from New Zealand — the yellow-eyed, white-flippered, Fiordland crested and erect-crested penguins.

-September 28, 2010 – The National Marine Fisheries Service announced that the African penguin would be listed as endangered under the Endangered Species Act.
+September 28, 2010 – In response to our 2006 petition, the Interior announced that the African penguin would be listed as endangered.

-February 22, 2011 – The Interior Department announced that the New Zealand-Australia populations of the southern rockhopper penguin would be listed as threatened.
+February 22, 2011 – The Interior Department announced that the New Zealand-Australia populations of the southern rockhopper penguin would be listed as threatened under the Endangered Species Act.

-November 28, 2011 – The Center filed a legal petition seeking Endangered Species Act protection specifically for emperor penguins threatened by global warming.
+November 28, 2011 – The Center filed a legal petition seeking Endangered Species Act protection for emperor penguins threatened by global warming.